Kr4yZ33/WreckRace/README.md

 The aim of the game is to get the best time + your score from hitting red targets along the way.
 It's about the trade off between high speed and hitting lots of targets!

 #####################

+Controls are: to get in car just get rig close to it, there is a teleport platform above the drivers cockpit, you can use this to exit or get to the roof to shoot.
+Once in car, left controller moves and steers car using the Y & X buttons.
+Trigger is accelerate, any direction on analog stick breaks.
+Pass right hand through the spere on the right of the car dash to shoot the car guns (they shoot on hover enter and exit).
+At the bottom of the tracks opposite end to the jump, there is a trigger area that will teleport the blue car up onto the track.
+Grab portals around including up onto the tracks.
+The blue Jump has a power booster on it that activates when the Blue Car hits the jump area.

 Backstory